ogs22/cookbook/glossary/inspection.md

-Some equations can be solved by inspection, ie by looking at the equation and guessing or figuring out a solution without actually doing any algebra.
+Some equations can be solved by inspection, i.e. by looking at the equation and guessing or figuring out a solution without actually doing any algebra.